LegolasVzla/django-twitter-spark/README.md

 - sparkConf section: list of master workers to start spark and path where are defined pyspark udf (udf/pyspark_udf.py for this project)

 - tassConf section: refers to the TASS datasets (XML files list from 2019 edition)

+- frontendClient section: refers to React's domain and port (3000 by default)

 Then, activate your virtualenv already installed (by default, is called ```env``` in the ```Makefile```):